holehouse-lab/soursop/docs/modules/sssampling.rst

-ssampling
+sssampling
 =========================================================

 ssampling contains functions related to assessing sampling quality.
-This is where PENGUIN (Pipeline for Evaluating coNformational heteroGeneity in Unstructured proteINs) is implemented
+This is where PENGUIN (Pipeline for Evaluating coNformational heteroGeneity in Unstructured proteINs) is implemented.

 SamplingQuality Functions